armory/docs/content/en/docs/Overview/your-first-pipeline.md

 ## How to create a pipeline

-In this example, we create a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) before deploying that image to a server group.
+This example creates a pipeline that takes the Debian package produced by a Jenkins job and uses it to create an [Amazon Machine Image (AMI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) before deploying that image to a server group.

 1. After selecting your Application, click the Pipelines category.